Premier International Tours is offering it's customers a wonderful opportunity to participate in a new raffle fundraiser.

 We discourage parents from purchasing all 100 tickets.

-This raffle will be available to all groups traveling internationally with Premier International Tours in 2019 and 2020.
-Players and teams traveling in 2020 can continue to sell raffle tickets for 2020 up to the next raffle draw in January of 2020 (raffle tickets to be sent to us in December of 2019).
-It is estimated that approximately 50,000 tickets will be sold in 2019-2020.
+This raffle will be available to all groups traveling internationally with Premier International Tours in 2023 and 2024.
+Players and teams traveling in 2024 can continue to sell raffle tickets up to the next raffle draw in January of 2025 (raffle tickets to be sent to us before January 1, 2024).
+It is estimated that approximately 50,000 tickets will be sold in 2023-2024.

 Ready to get started?

-Complete and send in your group booking form and deposits.
+Complete and send in your group booking form and per traveler deposits for your group's tour.

-Appoint one contact person who will collect all ticket stubs.
-Please advise their name and contact details.
+Appoint one contact person who will distribute collect all ticket stubs.
+Email us their name and contact details.

-Forward your club, college or team logo (.jpeg, .gif, any picture format will work, please no .PDF or .doc).
+Email us your club/school/team logo (.jpeg, .gif, any picture format will work, please no .PDF or .doc).

-On receipt of this information we will mail 100 tickets per player.
+On receipt of this information we will print and mail 100 tickets per player to the appointed contact person.

 Win two international airline tickets between North America and Europe (you can pick any airport in Western Europe or the 48 continental states of the USA or Canada).
 The value of this prize is approximately $ 2,000-$ 3,000.00.